 The University Board and vice-chancellor bear ultimate responsibility for information security.
 The vice-chancellor takes decisions on the University’s governance documents and management system for information security.
 These describe how the efforts are to be conducted and how risks are to be managed at the University.
 Roles and responsibilities must be clear, for example who can take decisions on risks, who owns different types of information and who is to implement and manage technical IT security measures and security on our premises.
 Management must regularly follow up on the information security efforts during the “management's review”.

 CISO - Chief Information Security Officer

-An independent role and function tasked with developing and managing information security efforts, e.g. setting requirements, coordinating, supporting, training and monitoring compliance.
+An independent role tasked with developing and managing information security efforts, e.g. setting requirements, coordinating, supporting, training and monitoring compliance.
 The CISO is to assist the management via regular reports, recommendations and guidance documents for decisions.
-This task involves regular collaboration with information owners, system administrators, lawyers, the data protection officer, IT services, the security division, building services, archive services, project offices and external authorities.
+The CISO-functions task involves regular collaboration with information owners, system administrators, lawyers, the data protection officer, IT services, the security division, building services, archive services, project offices and external authorities.